tatotux/gap-qa-automation-bootcamp/gaporderpage/gap-qa-automation-bootcamp-alex-arango-order/README.md

 # gap-qa-automation-bootcamp

-# UI Cypress Automation Challenge
+# Bootcamp Challenge

-This project tests the application `Testing Playground` and adds the test `place-order.spec.js`that has the objective of testing the completion of an order.
+This project tests the application `Testing Playground` and adds the test `place-order.spec.js`that has the purpose to add a new order of a new product.
-The process to complete an order involves:

-1. Searching for a product
+1. Find an existing product
-2. Adding the product to the cart
+2. Adding this prodcuct to the cart
-3. Filling out the form for the Shipping and Billing information
+3. shipping and billing the information for this new product
-4. Processing the order
+4. And finally process the order

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Clone the project and run this in your machine

 ### Prerequisites

-You need to install NodeJS before using Cypress
+You need to install NodeJS before using Cypress.

 ### Installing